 The term “like-kind” can be a little misleading.
 It doesn’t mean you have to swap an apartment building for another apartment building.
 The rules are actually quite flexible.
 As Origin Investments points out, “you could swap a rental condo for raw land, or an office building for a shopping center.”
 The main requirement is that both the property you sell and the property you buy are held for business or investment purposes.
 This flexibility is one of the biggest advantages of a 1031 exchange, allowing you to shift your investment strategy, diversify your portfolio, or move into a different type of real estate asset without triggering a taxable event.

-Which Properties Qualify for a 1031 Exchange?
+Does Your Property Qualify for a 1031 Exchange?

 Before you get too far down the road with a 1031 exchange, it’s essential to confirm that your property actually qualifies.
 The IRS has specific rules about what counts as an “investment” property versus a personal one, and getting this wrong can derail your entire strategy.
 The key lies in how you use the property.
 Let’s break down exactly what makes a property eligible so you can move forward with confidence and avoid any costly tax surprises.